jiangpeifan/jiangpeifan.github.io/_pages/cv.md

 Education
 ======
 * Ph.D. in Earth Exploration and Information Technology, Chengdu University of Technology, 2027 (expected)
-* M.S. in Computer Technology, Chengdu University of Technology, 2023
+* M.S. in Computer Technology, 2023
+* B.S. in Communications Engineering, 2019

 Skills